jasonpriem/schol-search-study/instructions.md

 ## step 2: complete consent form

 Next, you'll read the [consent form](http://jasonpriem.github.com/schol-search-study/consent.html).
 There's a link on the form to email us with your consent.
+After we receive your email consent we will follow-up with you.

 ## step 3: allow mendeley access